tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 059.md

 - Random smash and grab through the Lab taking some potions, grabbed some Red book in the pale mans bedroom.
 	- Potion of Fear - Will make you feared if you drink it.
 	- Potion of Navigation - Unable to get lost, advantage of checks for finding a route for 1 hour.
+- We make it back to the tower after Keth died.
+We successfully revived her.
+-